-Additionally, if you only have ESPN+, there is also the option to upgrade to the Disney Bundle (ESPN+, Hulu and Disney+) and then purchase the PPV for $69.99:
+Additionally, if you only have ESPN+, there is also the option to upgrade to the Disney Bundle (ESPN+, Hulu and Disney+) and purchase the PPV for a total $88.98:

 - 1. From the home screen, locate the Apps Icon by scrolling left

 - 2. Select ‘Recommended’ or ‘Recent Apps’ or search ‘ESPN’ in the top-right corner of the screen